spacetelescope/jwst/README.md

 Documentation
 -------------

-Documentation (built daily from `master`) is available here:
+Documentation (built daily from `master`) is available at:

 https://jwst-pipeline.readthedocs.io/en/latest/

-One can clone this repository and build the documentation with
+One can clone this repository and build the documentation with:

-    pip install sphinx_rtd_theme stsci_rtd_theme sphinx_automodapi
+    pip install -e .[docs]
     python setup.py build_sphinx